 Many architectural elements of a Roman house of the IInd century AD were found in the area where the modern hospital was built.
 Some of them can be seen in the garden of the complex during the hours when relatives of the patients are admitted.

-Sarcophagi found on the site of the modern hospital: (above) IInd century AD sarcophagus with a traditional subject (a sea "thiasos" i.e. the wedding of Poseidon); (below) most likely an early Christian sarcophagus and a detail of a similar one
+Sarcophagi found on the site of the modern hospital: (above) IInd century AD sarcophagus with a traditional subject (a "sea thiasos", a Dionysiac procession in which tritons and sea nymphs replace satyrs and maenads; see a similar one at Musei Capitolini); (below) an early Christian sarcophagus and a detail of a similar one

 SS.
 Andrea e Bartolomeo: (left) fašade; (right) detail of the lintel